Ritenour students come back from winter break to new rules

 The view from Megan Jurs’ English classroom shows signs relating to the new electronics policy.

-Brittany Mixon, Staff Writer
+Brittany Mixon, News Editor

 Over the winter break, Ritenour’s administrative team enforced new rules that initially made students bristle.